‘The Kashmir Files is ‘propaganda’, ‘unworthy’ of IFFI competition section, says jury president

 In addition to Lapid, American producer Jinko Gotoh, French film editor Pascale Chavance, French documentary filmmaker Javier Angulo Barturen and Indian director Sudipto Sen were a part of the jury that evaluated 15 entries.
 Lapid is an internationally recognised director from Israel whose Synonyms and Ahad’s Knee have won major awards at film festivals.

-Among the international guests at the nine-day festival were the creator of Fauda, the popular terrorism-themed show from Israel.
+Among the international guests at the festival were Lior Raz and Avi Isaacharoff, the creators of Fauda, the popular terrorism-themed show from Israel.
 The series’s fourth season was premiered at IFFI.
 In a previous statement, Thakur spoke of an “effective audio-visual” treaty between India and Israel.

+Raz and Isaacharoff were at the closing ceremony, along with Naor Gilon, Israel’s Ambassador to India.

 In remarks shared by the Press Information Bureau, Anurag Singh Thakur said at the closing event, “Israel and India are both leading start-up destinations of the world, especially in the tech sector.
 India and Israel share a very special bond.
 In the times ahead I am confident we’ll see collaborative productions, untold captivating stories and cutting edge innovation emerging.
 This is just the beginning for our creative economies!
 When hearts and minds meet; a thrilling story awaits us!”